 Yes, production reports show they are.

-If the State or County won’t enforce the liens what can be done?
+If the State or County won’t enforce the liens, what can be done?

 Send copies of the Liens and all correspondence by email in addition to mailing same by certified mail with return receipt and follow up with phone calls.
 Record the phone calls if you can and keep all emails.
-It appears to me that Contango and Cresent are operating as different legal entities, so make sure which company owns and operates the well(s) your minerals are associated with.
+It appears to me that Contango and Crescent are operating as different legal entities, so make sure which company owns and operates the well(s) your minerals are associated with.
 You may need to file Liens for both companies even though one claims to be the owner.
 Something just isn’t right here folks.
-I have reviewed the financials for Cresent, and it is not going out of business any time soon.
+I have reviewed the financials for Crescent, and it is not going out of business any time soon.
 Not sure about Contango.

 Email: ownerrelations@contango.com

-Operator Number: 24432 CONTANGO RESOURCES LLC Alison Denner 600 TRAVIS ST STE 7330 HOUSTON, TX 77002-3023 Office phone: (713) 236-7400 Emergency phone: Not on file. email: [email protected]
+Operator Number: 24432 CONTANGO RESOURCES LLC Alison Denner 600 Travis St Ste 7330 Houston, TX 77002-3023 Office phone: (713) 236-7400 Emergency phone: Not on file.
+Email: ADENNER@CONTANGO.COM

-The liens are sent to the company that buys the crude oil, in this case it’s Phillips66, and they hold the amount of the lien until it is satisfied.
+The liens are sent to the company that buys the crude oil, in this case it’s Phillips 66, and they hold the amount of the lien until it is satisfied.

-Thanks Martha!
-I’m glad you looked at Crescent’s financials, I tried, but, I just don’t know what to look for.
-One thing I did notice though, I was looking at Crescent’s reported debt, and it shows slightly over 2 billion, but, recent filings in Dewey County indicate Wells Fargo Mortgage was adjusted to 4 billion.
+Thanks, Martha!
+I’m glad you looked at Crescent’s financials.
+I tried, but I just don’t know what to look for.
+One thing I did notice though, I was looking at Crescent’s reported debt, and it shows slightly over 2 billion, but recent filings in Dewey County indicate Wells Fargo Mortgage was adjusted to 4 billion.
 Not sure this even has a bearing.

-Other contributors to this thread discovered Contango is the wholly owned subsidiary of Crescent Energy, Crescent Energy and Contango is managed by KKR Energy Real Assets and KKR&Co has controlling interest in Crescent Energy.
-Unfortunately KKR has been here before, having bought Samson Resources in 2011 for $7 billion with private equity money, bonds and loans.
-By 2015 Samson is bankrupt.
-Billions of dollars lost, hundreds of jobs gone, but luckily KKR escaped unscathed.
-Samson was small compared to the $48 billion TX electric co KKR bankrupted in 2014, BTW, the $48 billion was all borrowed money, so KKR again did not suffer monetary losses.
-Running up debt, then walking away leaving stockholders, banks, investors and creditors holding the bag is a business model that has served KKR well.
-They’ve burned billions in other peoples dollars…so of course the millions of dollars in unpaid revenue that belongs to Oklahoma royalty owners is of little to no concern to a company like KKR, and will no doubt remain unpaid unless we can address through liens, litigation or both.
-Lisa
+Samson was small compared to the $48 billion Texas electric company KKR bankrupted in 2014.
+By the way, the $48 billion was all borrowed money, so KKR again did not suffer monetary losses.
+Running up debt, then walking away leaving stockholders, banks, investors, and creditors holding the bag is a business model that has served KKR well.
+They’ve burned billions in other people’s dollars, so of course the millions of dollars in unpaid revenue that belongs to Oklahoma royalty owners is of little to no concern to a company like KKR, and will no doubt remain unpaid unless we can address it through liens, litigation, or both.

 I have looped Phillips66 on my last few emails that discussed the KKR nightmare.
-I will protest anything contango files at OCC, last few filings, they just dropped after I protested, but eventually there will be something they have to get an order for.
+I will protest anything Contango files at OCC, last few filings, they just dropped after I protested, but eventually there will be something they have to get an order for.

 This topic was automatically closed after 90 days.
 New replies are no longer allowed.